-In terms of Section 3.84(g)(ii) of the JSE Listings Requirements, the committee believes that appropriate financial reporting procedures exist and are working and has access to all the financial information of the issuer to allow the issuer to effectively prepare and report on the financial statements of the issuer.
+In terms of Section 3.84(g)(ii) of the JSE Listings Requirements, the committee believes that appropriate financial reporting procedures exist and are working for all entities the group and has access to all the financial information of the issuer to allow the issuer to effectively prepare and report on the financial statements of the issuer.

-Members of the Audit and Risk Committee and attendance at meetings meetings by invitation and attended all meetings held during the reporting period.
+Members of the Audit and Risk Committee and attendance at meetings

+The Audit and Risk Committee consisted of the three independent non-executive directors listed below.
+The Chief Executive Officer, Managing Director, Part-time Financial Director and partner of the External Auditors attend meetings by invitation and attended all meetings held during the reporting period.
 The Board is satisfied that the independence, experience and qualifications of each member enable them to fulfil the committee's mandate.
 In addition to scheduled meetings, the committee meets at least once a year with the company's External Auditors, without management being present.